Current stable version: 0.5.103 development: 0.6.50 Last updated: 2008-10-03

 Tux Commander

-At this place you will find some informations about internal program structure and development-related notes.
+At this place you will find some information about internal program structure and development-related notes.

 Translations

-The best way to start is to grab latest translation file from the GIT repository (see below), either the English translation file (UTranslation_EN.pas) if making new translation or existing translation, if you plan to take over maintainership (check the Description page for list of translations and their status).
-Open the translation file and change all references to EN abbreviations to your new locale abbreviation (including all constants with LANGen names).
-You have to use UTF-8 compliant text editor (gedit, katoob, ...) and save the file in UTF-8 encoding.
-If you want to compile tuxcmd to test your translation, you have to add your unit name to ULocale.pas file - there's a line in the implementation section starting with uses and some other locale units.
-If you don't want to test the translation yourself, send me the file by e-mail, I will clean it and will send you the compiled snapshot with your translation.
+The best way to start is to grab latest translation file from the GIT repository (see below), either the English translation file (UTranslation_EN.pas) when making new translation or an existing translation, if you plan to take over the maintainership (check the Description page for list of translations and their statuses).
+Open the translation file and change all "EN" abbreviations to your new locale abbreviation (including all constants with LANGen prefix).
+You need to use UTF-8 compliant text editor (gedit, katoob, ...) and save the file in UTF-8 encoding - this is mandatory!
+If you want to compile tuxcmd to test your translation, you need to add your unit name into a ULocale.pas file - find the line starting with uses and add your new unit.
+If you don't want to test the translation yourself, send me the file by e-mail, I will check it and will send you a compiled snapshot with your translation.

-You may find strings containing underscore characters, which represent keyboard shortcuts.
-There's no need to keep the shortcuts on the same letter as English source, the GTK toolkit will automatically extract and activate them.
+You may find strings containing underscore ("_") characters, which represent keyboard shortcuts.
+There's no need to keep shortcuts on the same letter as English source, feel free to change them.
+Only beware of duplicates in the same submenu or a dialog.

 Building